minsuukim/minsuukim.github.io/_pages/about.md

 Hi!

 I’m a Ph.D.
-Candidate in the Industrial and Systems Engineering department at KAIST where I am advised by <a href="http://silab.kaist.ac.kr/our-team/">Prof. Jinkyoo Park.
-I also closely collaborate with  <a href="https://sungsooahn.notion.site/">Prof.Sungsoo Ahn.
+Candidate in the Industrial and Systems Engineering department at KAIST where I am advised by <a href="http://silab.kaist.ac.kr/our-team/">Prof. Jinkyoo Park</a>.
+I also closely collaborate with  <a href="https://sungsooahn.notion.site/">Prof.Sungsoo Ahn</a>.

 My research interest is mainly focused at the intersection of these areas: